estrellafel/fetch-rewards-challenge/README.md

 uvicorn main:app --reload
 ```

 While keeping that first terminal running another one should be opened to now make the curl calls.
-There are three different paths the can be called and I will demonstrate each below.
+There are three different paths that can be called and I will demonstrate each below.

 ```bash
 curl -X 'POST' \